StringConvert.java

 @SuppressWarnings("unchecked")

-private <T> TypedStringConverter<T> findConverterQuiet(final Class<T> cls) {
+private <T> TypedStringConverter<T> findConverterQuiet(Class<T> cls) {

 if (cls == null) {